jadefurtado/qr-code-component/README.md

 ### Useful resources

 - [Desafio Front-end Mentor #1 - QR code component](https://www.youtube.com/watch?v=rI4LvtPmPXU&ab_channel=LuisEduardo) - This tutorial helped me a lot.
 I really liked this pattern and will use it going forward.

+- [Accesibility with landmarks](https://dequeuniversity.com/rules/axe/4.3/region?application=axeAPI) - Helped me to learn about good accessibility practices using landmark correctly.

+- [Alternative text](https://webaim.org/techniques/alttext/) - Some tips on using alt text to improve accessibility.

 ## Author